VBamalie/code-refactor/README.md

 Third change: took out the random class in horseon, added comments in CSS, made the general color of text white

 Changed main content and three sections into semantic tags

+Changed Aside into semantic tags added more comments